DanteTheDevil/CountryForLife/README.md

 * Front-camp [facebook](https://www.facebook.com/groups/270300106928894)

 ## Country For Life
-This app give you a possibility to check general info and prove your knowledge about different countries of Europe.
+This app give you a possibility to check general info and prove your knowledge about different countries of the World.
 Choose countries, which you want and start a test to see how much do you know.

 Demo is availiable on gitHub pages: [demo](https://dantethedevil.github.io/CountryForLife/).